rosey99/nada/README.md

 ```

 Access the chat interface at: `http://localhost:8000/agent/chat`
+Or the alternative, very shiny agent generated frontend at: `http://localhost:8000/chat`

 ## 🌐 API Endpoints